chevere/docs/components/routing.md

 Wildcards in a route will be automatically configured to reflect the [Controller paramaters](controllers.md) defined for the given route endpoints.
 If a route defines the wildcard `{id}`, Controllers in the route must at least declare the parameter `id`.

-> ⚠ Controllers in the alleged route must define the same base wildcard paramaters.
+> ⚠ Controllers in the alleged route must define the same base wildcard parameters.

 ## Generating Routing Spec